emelie-nilsson/Milstone-project1/README.md

 ![Success](assets/images/WireframeSuccess.png)

 ### Fonts and colour theme
 The font that was chosen was Lora, with Serif as a backup.

 ![First image](assets/images/52867.jpg)

 The image on top of the home page was selected first.
-By using [Colorpicker](https://imagecolorpicker.com/en) a colour palette was set.
+By using [Colorpicker](https://imagecolorpicker.com/en) a color palette was created based on the colors in the image.

  ![Colour palette](assets/images/colourspalette.png)

- From the colour palette, four colours was choosen as a colour theme.
+ From the color palette, four colors was choosen as a color theme.

  1. Petrol #516c72
- 2. Dark brwon #42352c
+ 2. Dark brown #42352c
  3. Light blue-grey #a3acb9
  4. Light greyish #9d8b86

  ### Images
  All images are downloaded from [Freepik](https://www.freepik.com/).
 They were all selected to match the content of the website as well as the color theme.
 All images are downsized to fit the purpose of the website.

  The logo is created by [ChatGPT](https://chatgpt.com/).
  ![C&CLogo](assets/images/c&clogo.jpg)